awslabs/multi-model-server/docs/export.md

   --model-path MODEL_PATH
                         Path to the folder containing model related files.
                         Signature file is required.
+  --from-type {mxnet,onnx}
+                        Model type to be packed into model archive.
   --service-file-path SERVICE_FILE_PATH
                         Service file path to handle custom MMS inference logic. if not provided, this tool will package